What is the Open Data Inventory (ODIN)?

 What is ODIN’s purpose?

-ODIN helps identify critical gaps, promote open data policies, improve data access, and encourages dialogue between NSOs and data users.
-NSOs and their development partners can use ODIN as part of a strategic planning process and as a measuring rod for the development of the statistical system.
+ODIN identifies critical gaps in the coverage of official statistics, promotes open data policies, and encourages dialogue between NSOs and data users.
+NSOs and their development partners can use ODIN as part of a strategic planning process and as a measure of the development of the statistical system.

 ODIN provides valuable information to data users across the government, the private sector, and the public about the availability of important statistical series.
-In addition to the ratings of coverage and openness in over twenty topical categories, ODIN assessments record the online location of key indicators in each category, permitting quick access to over 50 indicators.
+In addition to the ratings of coverage and openness in 22 categories, ODIN assessments record the online location of key indicators in each category, permitting quick access to 65 indicators.

 What type of indicators are assessed in ODIN?